ik5/build-lang/LANGUAGE.markdown

 - Provide reusable tools to-do build and deploy of a project for writing once, and use everywhere ;-).

-Non Goals:
+**Non Goals:**

-- Full programming language.
+- Full featured programming language.
-- Development for non open source operating systems support.
+- Development for non open source operating systems support (by me).
+-

 # The language logic